Reflected entropy in an evaporating black hole through non-isometric map: Reflected entropy

 Due to symmetry, we expect that $S(B)$ is equal to $S(B^\prime)$.
 Therefore, the only quantity we need to calculate is the entanglement entropy corresponding to the region $B$.
 The reduced density matrix of $B$ is

-We can calculate the $n$-th Rényi entropy corresponding to the region $B$.
+We can calculate the $n$-th Rényi entropy of the region $B$.
 From Fig. \ref{fig:entropyb}, similar to the previous analysis, we can factor out a coefficient $\left|X\right|^n$, and for the Haar integral we have